 Officers of the company with the title of senior vice president or higher are eligible to participate in our Executive Life Insurance Program, which was adopted in February 2005.
-Participants may purchase a life insurance policy with an insurance amount equal to two times their base pay from a designated insurance carrier.
+Participants may purchase a life insurance policy from a designated insurance carrier.
 Policy premiums, subject to some limitations, will be paid by the company and will be treated as taxable compensation to the participants.
 Upon termination of the participant's employment, the company will cease to pay premiums.

 Officers of the company with the title of senior vice president or higher are eligible to participate in the Officer Annual Physical Program, which became effective in 2005.
 Under the program, the company reimburses participating officers the costs related to an annual physical examination, up to a maximum of \$1,000 each calendar year.
-Reimbursements will be treated as taxable income to the officer but will be grossed up for applicable taxes (subject to the \$1,000 overall annual maximum).
+Reimbursements will be treated as taxable income to the officer and will include an allowance for applicable taxes.

 Officers of the company with the title of senior vice president or higher are eligible to participate in our Financial Counseling Program, which we adopted in 2005.
 Under the program, the company reimburses participating officers for investment planning, tax preparation, tax planning and compliance, and estate planning.
 Participants may be reimbursed up to a maximum of \$5,000 each calendar year, provided that unused amounts up to \$5,000 may carry forward from year to year.
-Reimbursements will be treated as taxable income to the officer and will be grossed up for applicable taxes (subject to the \$5,000 overall annual maximum).
+Reimbursements will be treated as taxable income to the officer and will include an allowance for applicable taxes.